tango-controls/rfc/8/README.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119).

 ## Tango Device Server specification

- The specication of '''Device Server''' aims to define a standard Device representing a process of Device management.
+ The specication of '''Device Server''' aims the process of Device management, being it self a Device.

 ### Goals

- A Device Server in a Tango Controls aims to control the process of communication and lifecycle of the Device.
+ A Device Server in a Tango Controls System aims to control the process of communication and lifecycle of one or several Device.

 Additionally, it aims to:

-* Provide a blackbox that register the operation on a Device
+* Provide a blackbox that register the operation executed on every Device

 * Be usable as a Device